GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex15_gene_annotation_part3.md

 |**amg_summary.tsv**| Genes identified as putative auxiliary metabolic genes (AMGs) and various columns for metabolic characterisation of each gene |
 |**product.html**| HTML file displaying a heatmap summarising AMG counts and presence/absence for different broad metabolic categories for each viral contig |

-### OPTIONAL Exercise: Examine viral output files from *VirSorter2*, *CheckV*, and *DRAM-v*

-*VirSorter2*, *CheckV*, and *DRAM-v* provide a number of different output files that are important for identifying and understanding the viruses present in your data.
-Explore through the following files:

-- `7.viruses/VirSorter2/mgss-final-viral-score.tsv`
-- `7.viruses/checkv_out/quality_summary.tsv/`
-- `10.gene_annotation_and_coverage/dramv_annotations/annotations.tsv`
-- `10.gene_annotation_and_coverage/dramv_distillation/amg_summary.tsv`

 When viewing these files, see if you can find the following information:

 !!! quote ""

-    * How many viral contigs did *VirSorter2* identify?
-    * Of these, how many did *VirSorter2* identify as prophage?
     * What are some annotations of interest within the output annotations file?

-        !!! note ""

-            The *VirSorter2* annotations file includes multiple columns for both **prokaryote** and **viral** protein predictions.
-Be careful as to which column you are looking at (as well as its associated confidence score) when assessing viral annotations vs. AMGs.
+      * *NOTE: the *VirSorter2* annotations file includes multiple columns for both **prokaryote** and **viral** protein predictions.
+Be careful as to which column you are looking at (as well as its associated confidence score) when assessing viral annotations vs. AMGs*.
     * Among these annotations, how many were flagged as AMGs by *DRAM-v*?
     * What broad metabolic categories did the AMGs fall into?
     * Discussion point: How might we investigate whether identified putative AMGs are actually *within* the viral genomes, rather than residual contaminating host genomic sequence attached to the end of integrated prophage (but incompletely trimmed off in the excision process)?